 etched flower mandala necklace with turquoise

-This one-of-a-kind design features a hand-cut brass flower, comprised of two layers of hand-etched brass with an intricate flower mandala design.
-A polished turquoise cabochon (from the Kingman Mine in Arizona, USA) is nestled within a brass bezel.
+This one-of-a-kind design features a hand-cut brass flower, which is comprised of three individual layers of hand-etched brass, which are riveted together.
+The top two layers are raised up, creating dimension around a polished turquoise cabochon.
 The 12.5 inch long brass chain allows the pendant to rest perfectly upon the chest.
 This is an eye-catching necklace, is perfect for layering and can easily be dressed up or down.